Jörð: Prose Edda

 Jörð is attested in the Prose Edda books Gylfaginning and Skáldskaparmál.
 According to section 10 of Gylfaginning:

 Additionally, the section describes Jörð's ancestry as follows (the included note is Faulkes's own; Faulkes uses the anglicization Iord throughout his edition of the Prose Edda):

-Narfi or Narfi was the name of a giant who lived in Giantland.
+Norfi or Narfi was the name of a giant who lived in Giantland.
 He had a daughter called Night.
 She was black and dark in accordance with her ancestry.
 She was married to a person called Naglfari.
 Their son was called Aud.
 Next she was married to someone called Annar.
 Their daughter was called Iord [Earth].

 This section, however, varies by manuscript (see discussion below).

 Section 25 of Gylfaginning lists Jörð among the ásynjur (Old Norse 'goddesses', singular ásynja):

 Thor's mother Iord and Vali's mother Rind are reckoned among the Asyniur.

 Skáldskaparmál mentions Jörð numerous times, including in several quotes from skaldic poetry.
 The second section 4 of the book list kennings for the god Thor, including "son of Odin and Iord".
 Section 17 quotes Þjóðólfr of Hvinir's composition Haustlöng, in which the skald refers to Thor as "the son of Iord" twice.
 The poem is quoted again in section 23.
 Section 18 quotes Eilífr Goðrúnarson's composition Þórsdrápa, in which the skald refers to Thor as "Iord's son".

 Section 19 contains a list of kennings for the goddess Frigg, including "rival of Iord and Rind and Gunnlod and Gerd".
 Section 90 contains a list of kennings for Jörð, referencing a variety of skaldic kennings for the goddess:

 How shall earth be referred to?
 By calling it Ymir's flesh and mother of Thor, daughter of Onar, bride of Odin, rival of Frigg and Rind and Gunnlod, mother-in-law of Sif, floor and base of winds' hall, sea of the animals, daughter of Night, sister of Aud and Day.

 The section contains quotes from poems by Hallfreðr vandræðaskáld and Þjóðólfr of Hvinir.
 The Nafnaþulur section of Skáldskaparmál includes Jörð in a list of ásynjur names.

-Additionally, as the common noun jörð also simply means 'earth', references to earth occur throughout the Prose Edda.
+Additionally, as the common noun jörð also simply means 'Earth', references to Earth occur throughout the Prose Edda.